-Parents/carers are also encouraged to visit the Devon County Council Local Offer website: https://new.devon.gov.uk/educationandfamilies/special-educational-needs-and-disability-
+Parents/carers are also encouraged to visit the Devon County Council Local Offer website: https://new.devon.gov.uk/educationandfamilies/special-educational-needs-and- disabilitysend-local-offer.
+This website provides valuable information about different agencies, services and resources for learners with DSEN and their families in addition to school resources and information.